There is a lot to talk about when it comes to ‘What to eat while in Mauritius’.

-Yet two other dishes inspired from the Chinese cuisine, Mine frire is stir fried noodle with vegetables, meat of your choice, egg and soy sauce and Mine Bouille is boiled noodle paired with soy sauce and other sauces, served with meat of your choice and optional eggs.
+Two other dishes inspired from the Chinese cuisine, Mine frire is stir fried noodle with vegetables, meat of your choice, egg and soy sauce and Mine Bouille is boiled noodle paired with soy sauce and other sauces, served with meat of your choice and eggs.
 Both taste equally delicious.

 Another dish to add to your list is Biryani.
-Rice, marinated chicken and potato cooked in mild spices topped up with some tangy tamarind chutney and cucumber salad.
-The Mauritian version is not spicy compared to the Indian and Pakistani one.
+Rice, marinated chicken and potato cooked with mild spices that is eaten with some tangy tamarind chutney and cucumber salad.

 You will get it from the many coconut stalls on beaches.
 Fruit slices with crushed chili and salt and tamarind sauce.

-This is some of the must try dishes on your visit to Mauritius.
+These are some of the must try dishes in Mauritius.

 ~ Enjoy your stay in Mauritius & Bon appetit ~